BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/classes_and_constructors.md

 # Static Factory Methods

-To make a *factory method* in JavaScript, use the [`static`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/static) keyword:
+To make a *factory method* attached to a class in JavaScript, use the [`static`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/static) keyword:

 ```javascript
 class Circle {